Tuesday, June 12, 2018

 60th Country up in Moldova

 When the break-up of the Soviet Union occurred in 1991, one country became 15.
 One of the 15 was Moldova, formerly the Moldovan Soviet Socialist Republic.
 As I'd never been, it was an obvious choice to include on this trip.
 It's the 60th country I've been to.
-Just a one night stop here to sample the famous Moldovan wines and then I'll be off to Odessa to meet an old pal, my football guru, from Nottingham University to watch the first few games of the World Cup.
+Just a one night stop here to sample the famous Moldovan wines and then I'll be off to Odesa to meet an old pal, my football guru, from Nottingham University to watch the first few games of the World Cup.

 60 Up